GRAM: An Interpretable Approach for Graph Anomaly Detection using Gradient Attention Maps: Experiments

-\subsection{Datasets}

-In our experiment, we use GRAM with an underlying VGAE model for the graph-level GAD problem.
+In our first experiment, we use GRAM with an underlying VGAE model for the graph-level GAD problem.

+\subsubsection{Datasets}

 We evaluate the performance of GRAM on eight real-world graph datasets, as well as the synthetic dataset constructed according to Section \ref{Analys_GRAM_VGAE}.
 The real-world datasets consist of graphs belonging to multiple classes.
 In our experimental setup, we designate one class as normal samples, while the remaining classes are considered as abnormal samples.
 Only the normal examples are available for training.
 The test set is constructed by sampling an equal number of normal samples and anomalous samples.
-The real-world datasets we consider are chemical networks including MUTAG \cite{debnath1991structure}, NCI1 \cite{wale2008comparison}, PROTEINS \cite{borgwardt2005protein}, PTC \cite{helma2001predictive}; and social networks including IMDB-B \cite{yanardag2015deep}, RDT-B \cite{yanardag2015deep}, IMDB-M \cite{yanardag2015deep} and RDT-M5K \cite{yanardag2015deep}.
-Furthermore, we include our synthetic data in Section \ref{Analys_GRAM_VGAE}.